warewulf/warewulf/userdocs/contents/containers.rst

      readonly: true

 .. note::
-   Instead of the ``readonly`` setting you can set ``cow``, which has the effect, that the source file is copied to the container and removed if it was modified.
-This useful for file used for registrations.
+   Instead of ``readonly: true`` you can set ``cow: true``.
+This causes the source file to be copied to the container and removed if it was not modified.
+This can be useful for files used for registrations.

 When the command completes, if anything within the container changed, the container will be rebuilt into a bootable static object